yousefelassal/quote-cron/README.md

 > Problems are not stop signs, they are guidelines.

 > Allow the world to live as it chooses, and allow yourself to live as you choose.

+> Don't be dismayed by good-byes.
+A farewell is necessary before you can meet again.
+And meeting again, after moments or lifetimes, is certain for those who are friends.